WHO names independent body to investigate Congo sex abuse claims

 Leading the WHO inquiry will be Aichatou Mindaoudou, former minister of foreign affairs and of social development of Niger, and Julienne Lusenge, a Congolese human rights activist, the U.N. agency said in a statement.

-Lusenge is known for her work advocating for victims of sexual violence in eastern Congo and co-founded a Congolese women’s rights group that supports survivors.
+Lusenge is known for her work advocating for victims of sexual violence in eastern Congo and co-founded the Congolese women’s rights group SOFEPADI, which supports survivors.

 Mindaoudou has been a U.N. special representative to Ivory Coast and to Darfur since working for the government of Niger.